 Backflow can be divided into two different occurrences: back pressure and back siphonage.
 Back pressure is when there is higher pressure in the affected system than there is in the plumbing system.
 So, something must have happened to increase the pressure on the other system.
 Back siphonage is when the pressure in the plumbing system is suddenly lowered below that of the other systems.
 Either way, the result is the same: unwanted water and other material being drawn into the plumbing system.

 The effects of backflow can vary wildly.
 It can be as simple as wastewater flowing back up through drains, or as serious as human waste contaminating freshwater systems.
 Either way, the method for preventing it is the same.
 Backflow prevention devices are designed to provide an emergency stop against the possibility of backflow.

 Therefore, This could be something like an air gap in the system, preventing backflow due to gravity.
 It could also be a check valve, which closes when it senses a sudden shift in pressure.
 All of these systems need to be checked at least once a year, to make sure that they’re operating properly.

 We Offer Comprehensive Backflow Prevention Services

 Whether you need a backflow preventer installed, or just need professional backflow testing to make sure that your home is properly protected, Cooper Heating & Cooling, Inc. is here for you.
 Backflow is a potentially serious issue, and not one that should ever be ignored.
 If you’re not sure whether or not your home is properly protected from backflow, it’s probably a good idea to have a professional examine your system.

-One of our expert plumbers can evaluate your backflow readiness, and recommend the ideal backflow prevention solution for your needs.
+To sump up, One of our expert plumbers can evaluate your backflow readiness, and recommend the ideal backflow prevention solution for your needs.
 Call today to schedule an appointment with one of our plumbers.
-We provide a full range of backflow prevention services throughout Denver, CO.
+We provide a full range of backflow prevention services throughout Denver, CO and Colorado Springs, CO.